Table of Contents

 Awaiting fulfilment vs. awaiting shipment

 “Awaiting shipment” means that the order is ready to ship but the carrier hasn’t picked it up or it has not been dropped off at the carrier yet.

-“Awaiting fulfillment” on the other hand means the order is being processed and is not ready to ship yet.
+“Awaiting fulfilment” on the other hand means the order is being processed and is not ready to ship yet.
 Products in the order are being put together in an appropriate box for shipment.

-“Awaiting shipment” is the next logical step in the order journey after “awaiting fulfillment”.
+“Awaiting shipment” is the next logical step in the order journey after “awaiting fulfilment”.

-Reasons why the order might be awaiting fulfillment
+Reasons why the order might be awaiting fulfilment

 However, if a product is out-of-stock or some gaps in the order exist, you can expect this order status to reflect for longer.